 Ford replied that monthly sales reports influenced its choice of category because these reports come directly from the dealers and already include the sales volume of products.
 This corresponds with revenue from products, and shows trends applicable to both sales volume and revenues.
 Earnings calls also provide revenue and margin trends for vehicle lines.
 In its explanation for use of strategic updates, Ford said:

 The update emphasized our goal to develop a diverse portfolio of revenue streams in the future, instead of relying so heavily on today’s predominant source of revenue and profit – new vehicles, parts, and accessories.
 A diverse portfolio of future products and services will allow us to re-base revenue, attack costs, and grow profitably.

-In a recent study, Deloitte indicated that, “most adopters (approximately 90 percent) appeared to use two or fewer categories…” (Deloitte Heads Up) The most common categories are product/service type (55%), geography (34%), contract type (9%), and customer type (9%).
+In a recent study, Deloitte indicated that, “most adopters (approximately 90 percent) appeared to use two or fewer categories…” (Deloitte Heads Up) The most common categories are product/service type (55 percent), geography (34 percent), contract type (9 percent), and customer type (9 percent).
 Ford used four categories: vehicles, parts and accessories, used vehicles, service contracts, and other revenue.
 Other categories were considered, but not used.

 Companies should consider where to disclose disaggregation of revenue in their financial reports.
 The same study by Deloitte found:

 Approximately 60% of companies disclosed disaggregated revenue by category in a newly incorporated revenue footnote, while slightly over 20% disclosed such information in the segment footnote, and approximately 20% disclosed it as part of their footnote for newly adopted accounting pronouncements or another location.

 Consistent with the practice of most companies adopting ASC 606, Ford created a new revenue footnote to disclose its disaggregation of revenue.